comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

       py.test test/test_exercises1.py

-   from the Bash command line.
+   from the Bash Terminal.
 Make sure you commit your modifications and push them to your fork of the course repository.

 .. hint::